Why I chew gum from under classroom desks

 Other quirky classroom stuff

 While checking the printout roster on the first day of class, if there was a name that seemed confusing (like 'James - do you go by Jim?')
 I would ask what they preferred to be called.
 Sometimes, the student would answer with, "I don't care."
-"You really don't care?"
-Then, I would say, "Okay, I'm going to call you slutpuppy."
+I would say, "You really don't care?" - "Okay, then I'm going to call you slutpuppy."
 I have no idea where or when I came up with the name slutpuppy, but I used it almost every semester.
 One time, a GD1 grad came by to visit and asked which student in the class was named slutpuppy.
 A student raised his hand.
 "That's me."
 They both laughed.
 The lesson became apparent when the student would finally object to being called slutpuppy in class.
 I would say, "So you really do care what I call you."
 "Yes, I guess so."

 Often, I would ask a student a question, calling them by name, but looking at a different student.
 That seemed to make both students uncomfortable.
 Some students would have fun with it and laugh or play along, but others would correct me, as if I was really stupid and didn't know their names (I usually learned all their names during the first day of class).
 Finally, the class acknowledged that it was all a game, as much of life is.
 To play is to win, to not play is to lose.